near/docs/docs/1.concepts/abstraction/chain-signatures.md

 Chain Signatures are completed in four basic steps:

 1. [Create Payload](#1-create-a-payload) - A payload is created to be signed and sent to a given blockchain platform.
-2. [Request Signature](#2-request-signature) - A smart contract call is made to sign the payload.
+2. [Signature Request](#2-request-signature) - A smart contract call is made to sign the payload.
 3. [MPC Signing Service](#3-sign-with-mpc) - A service signs the payload linking it with the sender's NEAR account.
 4. [Relay Signed Payload](#4-relaying-the-signature) - The signed payload is then sent to the destination chain for execution.